tangafoo/COMP2042_CW_tangafoo/README.md

 key changes you made for maintenance and extension, where you made them, and why you made them)

-# Frogger - Software Maintanence (20209307 Chevalier Tan Ga Foo)
+# Frogger Java - UoN Software Maintanence (Chevalier Tan Ga Foo - 20209307)

 ## Maintenance